South African contract law: Integration rule

 that the aim and effect of this rule is to prevent a party to a contract that has been integrated into a single and complete written memorial from seeking to contradict, add to or modify the writing by reference to extrinsic evidence and in that way to redefine the terms of the contract.
 The object of the party seeking to adduce such extrinsic evidence is usually to enforce the contract as redefined or, at any rate, to rely upon the contractual force of the additional or varied terms, as established by the extrinsic evidence.

-The integretation aspect of the parole evidence rule therefore "defines the limits of the contract."
+The integretation aspect of the parol evidence rule therefore "defines the limits of the contract."
 The parties have "integrated" their negotiations into a single document, which should be regarded as the complete and final expression of their will: an "exclusive memorial" of their agreement.
 The purpose of this rule is to prevent a party from claiming other than what is provided for in the document.
 In Le Riche v Hamman, for example, Hamman sued to transfer one Victory Hill, which had been sold to Le Riche in error.
 Le Riche relied on oral evidence, but the parol evidence rule dictates that the court look first at the ordinary meaning of the contract.
 As this was clear and unambiguous, and did not, in its description of the land, refer to Victory Hill, Le Riche was unsuccessful.

 Whether the document amounts to an integration of the agreement depends on whether the parties intended it to be the exclusive record thereof.
 The extrinsic evidence is excluded because it relates to matters that, by reason of the reduction of the contract to writing and its integration in a single memorial, have become legally immaterial or irrelevant.

 The parol evidence rule is inapplicable when the question before the court is whether or not the parties actually intended to draw up an exclusive memorial in the first place, and when it is apparent that a written document was not so intended; indeed, the rule applies only to written contracts, and comes into play only once everyone is satisfied that a contract actually exists.
 Furthermore, the rule does not apply if the document in question represents only one part of the contract, or if the contract is partly written and partly oral, which is the same as saying that the document was not intended, as it must, to be the whole body of the contract.
 It must apply to the contract in its entirety.
 The rule is also inapplicable when: